MRLintern/1D_Wave-Equation-MPI/README.md

 ## Background: Wave Equation (B)

-In the last equation, the term `alpha` was introduced.
+In the last equation, the term `CFL` was introduced.
 This represents the `Courant–Friedrichs–Lewy condition`.
 It takes the form:

         CFL = c*dt/dx,